BYLAWS

 Section 1 – Committees

-Standing committees may be created by the Board for the promotion of the purposes of the Association and shall consist of members in good standing.
+Standing committees may be created by the Board for the promotion of the purposes of WAPED and shall consist of members in good standing.
 Their number, composition, responsibilities, method of selection and tenure shall be in accordance with these Bylaws.
 Committee activities shall be reported to the membership at the Annual Spring Conference Business Meeting.

 Section 2 – Standing Committees